compiiile/compiiile/README.md

 ---
 asSlides: true
 ---

 ```

 If you are not acquainted with frontmatter, it's just some file-specific parameters that you can put at the very
-beginning of your file to be processed.
+beginning of your file to be processed (make sure to separate frontmatter values from your content with an empty line after the last `---`).

 By adding the frontmatter parameter, the page will directly open up as slides.